Amandeepsingh20aug/Netflix-Gpt/README.md

 - BugFix - Routing Gaurd
 - Unsubscribed to the onAuthStateChanged callback
 - Add Hardcoded values to the constant file.
+- Resgister for TMDB API and create the app
+- Get Data from TMDB Now playing movies
+- Custom Hook for Now Playing Movies
+- Create movieSlice
+- Update store with movies data
+- Planning for main container and secondary container
+- Fetch data for trailer video
+- Update store with Trailer video data
+- Embbedded the Yootube video and make it autoplay and mute
+- Tailwind css to design mainContainer

 # Features
 - Login/Sing Up